 The Importance of Communication for Medical Assistants

-Communication is a part of everything medical assistants do.
+Communication is a part of everything medical assistants do in the job.
 Whether it’s answering patients’ questions, offering to help colleagues or phoning vendors to place orders, the ability to express yourself clearly and confidently is critical.
-In medical assistant training at a vocational school program, you’ll learn about the different types of communication plus gain tips for connecting effectively with people across cultures and generations.
-It’s the key to personal and professional success as a medical assistant.
+Medical assistant programs prepare medical assistants with the knowledge, skills, and hands-on experience needed to succeed in the evolving healthcare landscape.
+In medical assistant training, you’ll learn about the different types of communication plus gain tips for connecting effectively with people across cultures and generations.
+It’s the key to personal and professional success as a medical assistant, and offers a rewarding career with opportunities to make a positive impact on patients’ lives.

 What Does a Medical Assistant Do?

-As allied health professionals, medical assistants support doctors, nurses, and administrators by doing both clinical and clerical tasks in a healthcare setting.
+As allied health professionals, medical assistants perform both administrative and clinical tasks to support doctors, nurses, and administrators in a healthcare setting.
 Responsibilities include:

 Managing the Schedule